lulzapps/GuestRegisterRedirect/README.md

 # GuestRegisterRedirect
-A simple xenForo addon to redirect guests users to the login page by default
+A simple xenForo addon to redirect guests users to the login page by default.

+## TODO
+* Add options for redirects